edubart/nelua-lang/docs/pages/libraries.md

 in case absent then then `DefaultAllocator` is used.

 ---
+## allocators.default

+The default allocator  library provides the default allocator used by the standard libraries.

+The default allocator is `GCAllocator` when GC is enabled, otherwise `GeneralAllocator` (when using the pragma `nogc`).

+When disabling the GC the user is responsible for manually deallocating unused memory from the default allocator.

+The default allocator can also be overridden by an allocator instance in case the global `embed_default_allocator` is declared before this library is required.

+---
-## allocators.interface
+## allocators.allocator

-Allocator interface library providing common functions implemented on every allocator.
+Allocator interface library provides common functions implemented on every allocator.

-This library is not an allocator by itself, but it's used by other allocators such as `DefaultAllocator`, `GeneralAllocator` and `GCAllocator`.
+This library is not an allocator by itself, but it's used by other allocators.

-A method with '0' suffix initializes the memory with zeros.
+* A method with '0' suffix initializes the memory with zeros.
-A method with 'x' prefix raises an error in case of an allocation failure.
+* A method with 'x' prefix raises an error in case of an allocation failure.
-A method with 'span' prefix returns a span, instead of a pointer.
+* A method with 'span' prefix returns a span, instead of a pointer.

 Allocation failures usually happen when running out of memory.

 ### Allocator